 What’s it about?

 This was a systematic review and meta-analysis with a comprehensive systematic search.
 Randomised and non-randomized studies were included that looked into one of the prespecified outcomes in the review.
-Children from birth to 18 years requiring melatonin for non-operating room sedation or diagnostic procedures such as EEG, BERA (Brainstem Evoked Response Audiometry), MRI, nuclear scan and electrophysiological studies.
+Children from birth to 18 years require melatonin for non-operating room sedation or diagnostic procedures such as EEG, BERA (Brainstem Evoked Response Audiometry), MRI, nuclear scan and electrophysiological studies.

 Why does it matter?

-Safe yet adequate procedural sedation is an ongoing challenge in paediatrics with commonly used agents such as chloral hydrate having limited efficacy.
-Inadequate sedation can cause a delay in getting the investigation required – therefore a delay in diagnosis and management in addition to increasing costs.
+Safe yet adequate procedural sedation is an ongoing challenge in paediatrics, with commonly used agents such as chloral hydrate having limited efficacy.
+Inadequate sedation can cause a delay in getting the investigation required – therefore, a delay in diagnosis and management in addition to increasing costs.

 Clinically Relevant Bottom Line:

-Melatonin is safe but not particularly effective so sadly we are going to have to keep using chloral hydrate.
+Melatonin is safe but not particularly effective, so sadly, we are going to have to keep using chloral hydrate.

 Reviewed by: Sarah Reynolds